Catalog and Handbook

 - Academic programs

-- Approvals and accreditations
+- State authorizations and programmatic accreditations

 - Faculty and instructional personnel

 The Walden University Student Handbook contains the following information:

 - Financial aid policies and procedures for students and their families